Left Bousfield localization without left properness: Smith's theorem for locally presentable semi-model categories

 The containment $(\cof J)_c \subset (\sW \cap \cof I)_c$ follows from Proposition 2.1.15 in \cite{hovey-book}, from the small object argument above, and from hypothesis (4) of the theorem.
-This is because any map in $(\cof J)_c$ is a retract of a map in $(\cell J)_c$, via the retract argument and the factorization provided above (as well as the hypothesis that $J$ consists of cofibrations between cofibrant objects).
-Next, hypothesis (4) ensures that $(\cell J)_c \subset (\sW \cap \cof I)_c$, and both $\sW$ and $\cof I$ are closed under retract (the former by the argument of Proposition A.2.6.8 in \cite{lurie-htt} since $\sW$ is accessible; the latter because it is defined via a lifting property).
+This is because any morphism in $(\cof J)_c$ is a retract of a morphism in $(\cell J)_c$, via the retract argument and the factorization provided above (as well as the hypothesis that $J$ consists of cofibrations between cofibrant objects).
+Next, hypothesis (4) ensures that $(\cell J)_c \subset (\sW \cap \cof I)_c$, and both $\sW$ and $\cof I$ are closed under retract (the former by hypothesis (2) in Theorem \ref{thm:smith-thm-semi-output}; the latter because it is defined via a lifting property). \end{proof}